Stillat/antlers-components/readme.md

 [https://statamic.com/addons/jonassiewertsen/livewire](https://statamic.com/addons/jonassiewertsen/livewire)

-In order to use the Livewire syntax, you will also need to install it using the following command:
+In order to use the Livewire/Flux syntax, you will also need to install it using the following command:

 ```bash
 composer require jonassiewertsen/statamic-livewire